Equity and Diversity

 At the time of the protests, we released a statement to declare our firm commitment to taking a stand together against racism, injustice and hate.

-This year we have relaunched our student leadership structure to create roles specifically focused on equity and diversity.
-The role of these student leaders will be to help capture and amplify the voices of the marginalised in our community, as well as challenging privilege.
-A firm priority of these new roles will be educating and informing structural change for the empowerment of our BAME students and continuing the work of making our whole community an antiracist space.
-They will also lead with an understanding that social justice (and injustice) is intersectional, therefore incorporating the voices of other marginalised identities into their work, as appropriate.
+The commitment we have made is to amplify the voices of the marginalised in our community, as well as challenging privilege.
+We are working to achieve this by educating and implementing structural change for the empowerment of our BAME students and continuing the work of making our whole community an antiracist space.
+This important work is undertaken with an understanding that social justice (and injustice) is intersectional, therefore the needs and interests of all marginalized groups will need to be brought into this conversation.

-We recognise that the work of becoming a truly antiracist space is not something that can be ‘completed’.
+We recognise that the work of becoming a truly antiracist and inclusive space, where equity and diversity values are entirely upheld, is not something that can be ‘completed’.
 We recognise that this is work that we will need to commit to as a continuing endeavour.